 However, in the short-term the NAIRU is likely to be more volatile, this is because the non-accelerating inflation rate of unemployment can change due to short-term factors, such as wage inflation, changes in wage expectations.
 For example, in a recession, when unemployment rises, inflation expectations may be slow to adjust, so a rise in demand can enable lower unemployment with no effect on inflation.

 Hysteresis effects.
 An important consideration for the NR and NAIRU is hysteresis effects.
 When unemployment rises, it may cause more structural unemployment and frictional unemployment.
 If firms close down, there is more likely to be disruption to the labour market.
-In boom times, when unemployment is falling, there may be greater motivation for the long-term unemployed to gain new skills and take part in buoyant labour markets.
+In boom times, when unemployment is falling, there may be a greater motivation for the long-term unemployed to gain new skills and take part in buoyant labour markets.

 Similarities between NR and NAIRU